j23414/mango-user-guide/gel_reference.md

 **center**

-Resets x,y,z values so the center of the graph is within the viewing window.
-Center the given graph.
-If the name of one of the nodes is given, it will center the visualization on that node.
+Centers a given graph.
+This will change xyz values so the middle of the graph is at coordinates 0,0,0.
+If a node name is given, the entire graph will be shifted over so that node is at 0,0,0.

 ```
 center(graph);